robotics-4-all/xmasdsl/README.md

 SetPixelColor(Pixels, [255, 0, 0], duration, maintain)
 ```

-#### 2. Color Declaration
+#### 1.2 Color Declaration

-Declare a color component that from now own it will be referred with a name.
+Declare a color component that from now on it will be referenced with a name.

 ```
 Color MyColor [RedValue, GreenValue, BlueValue] // Each value can range from 0 to 255